panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 ### 2.1 Component renders often with the same props

-The best case of wrapping a component in `React.memo()` is when you expect the functional component to render often and usually with the same props.
+The best case of wrapping a component in `React.memo()` is when you expect the component to render often and usually with the same props.

 A common situation that makes a component render with the same props is being forced to render by a parent component.

 Let's reuse `Movie` component defined above.
-A new parent component `MovieViewsRealtime` displays the number of views of a movie, with realtime updates:
+A new parent component `MovieViewsRealtime` displays the number of views of a movie, with real-time updates:

 ```jsx{3}
 function MovieViewsRealtime({ title, releaseDate, views }) {